bluss/bluss.github.io/_posts/2016-10-17-control-flow-for-visitors.markdown

 One common solution is to use a boolean return value in the visitor callback.
 `true` to continue, and `false` to break — or is it the other way around?
-At this point I much prefer enums to booleans, they make the code so much easier to both read and write actually.
+At this point I much prefer enums to booleans, they make the code so much easier to both read and write.

-Enums are one of Rust’s absolute best features and this one should be easy.
+Enums are one of Rust’s absolute best features, and we can quickly express what we want.
 We allow the user to break with a value:

 {% highlight rust %}
 pub enum Control<B> {